kozit/KsIL/Specification.md

 Description: Jump to the position specified.

-Parameters: position (4 Bytes, in position of execution)
+Parameters: add return position (1 Bytes, 0x01 for true, 0x00 for false), position (4 Bytes, in position of execution)

 ## Return